-Heat engulfed him.
+Heat engulfed them.
 Dylan threw up a hand, trying to form a shield.
 His collar sparked and held.
 Around him, screams.
 He tried to determine their sources, to see if there was anyone who could give him the order that would release the collar’s hold on him.
 Who had been next in command?
 There had to be someone.

 More cries came.
 None sounded like the one he needed to use his magic.
 He tried anyway.
 I’m allowed.
 Surely, he could grant himself sanction if there was no one else.
 He could protect them, himself.
 Everyone.
-He staggered back as another blast hit, blinding feeling for the collar.
+He staggered back as another blast hit, blindly feeling for the collar.

 Someone slammed into him, bearing them to the ground.
 More arrows sprouted around them like deadly weeds.
 He turned his head, ready to thank the woman.